AndrewEllis93/Print-Tuning-Guide/README.md

         Don't believe me?
 Look at this:

+        (The important one is the red line.
+Disregard the others.)

          ![](/Images/ZDrift.png)

         It's not ideal, but just get into a routine - start the heat soak from your phone when you wake up.